-How to view, change, manage your mailbox quota in Plesk
+How to view, change, and manage your mailbox storage usage and quota in Plesk

 To check on the current storage usage of your mailboxes and adjust their quota (when permitted) follow these steps: